David A. Conners

 This course will require the use of intermediate algebra, the graphing of functions, and the interpretation of such graphs.
 Prior completion of B CUSP 123 or a similar course is thereby strongly recommended.

-Additionally, it is assumed that students enrolling in B CUSP 201 will have previously passed B CUSP 200 (Introduction to Microeconomic) or its equivalent.
+Lastly, it is assumed that students enrolling in B CUSP 201 will have previously passed B CUSP 200 (Introduction to Microeconomic) or its equivalent.

 Class assignments and grading